Scala (SBT) Publishing to Github Packages

 to create, and sbt publish

-to publish.
-But like before, Github Packages is still returning HTTP 422 on any attempy, and with this new non-standard artifact it just gets more complex.
+Packages is still returning HTTP 422 on any attempt, and with this new non-standard artifact it just gets more

 SBT is compiling, and Maven is publishing

-Sometimes it’s smart to not over complicate things.
-We have 2 tasks, compile and publish.
-It looks like sbt-assembly compiles fine, but SBT is failing at publishing the artifacts.
+compiles fine, but SBT is failing at publishing the artifacts.

-An alternative approach would be to setup Maven to compile, and also use it to publish the Scala project like it was Java (which I would assume works fine since it is directly supported by Github).
+An alternative approach would be to set up Maven to compile, and also use it to publish the Scala project like it was Java (which I would assume works fine since it is directly supported by GitHub).

 A second alternative approach would be to keep SBT, but create an SBT task to publish using an external Maven call.
 Looking over the Maven documentation there is a deploy:deploy-file command in Maven that can publish any file.